brunobaudry/moodle-local_deepler/README.md

 the [©Deepl API page](https://developers.deepl.com/docs/getting-started/readme) to signup for an api key that you can enter into local plugin settings.

+#### Sub languages (expl: de_ch, en_za etc...)

+Currently Deepl doesn't support any.
+See https://developers.deepl.com/docs/resources/supported-languages.
+The plugin gives you the possiblity to use these sub languages if your moodle install has them as if they were their parent language.
+This setting is ticked by default.

 ![](pix/admin.png)

 ## Translating